nervosnetwork/rfcs/rfcs/0038-cheque/0038-cheque.md

 ### Cheque Script Structure

-A cheque cell looks like following:
+A cheque cell is the cell whose lock script is cheque script and its structure looks like following:

 ```
 data: